-On the way there, she interrupted a conversation to tell me again how proud and impressed she was by the fact that Brent and I were still staying here in Israel, even with all the crap going on.
-The recent “crap” she referred to is the bombing yesterday of a small costal city’s bus terminal by a suicide bomber.
+On the way there, she told me again how proud and impressed she was by the fact that Brent and I were still staying here in Israel, even with all the crap going on around us.
+The recent “crap” she referred to is the bombing yesterday of a small coastal city’s bus terminal by a suicide bomber.
 Five are reported dead and over 80 injured, but the real horror of this event for Israelis is that the suicide bomber is an Israeli citizen.
-He was one of the over one million Palestinians who chose to stay and make a life in Israel, and now this Israeli/Arab has threatened the lives of all of the others of his kind.
-This morning the media announced that Israel’s investigation found and captured seven more Israeli/Arabs dressed up in bombs and ready to follow their friend.
-It puts a new twist on the conflict here, one that strikes even further terror into the hearts of Israelis.
+He was one of the over one million Palestinians who chose to stay and make a life in Israel.
+He was educated for free, voted, participated within the community, has family here, and now this Israeli/Arab has threatened the lives of all of the others of his kind.
+He hasn’t just made a political statement with his death, he may have destroyed the life and security of that same community.

 Little did we know that the twist of terrorism would strangle even more hearts and spirits only a few hours later.

 We stared at the televisions lining the walls in every direction.
-The Hebrew coming out of the televisions was fast and filled with English words like New York, twin towers, Manhattan, and terrorist.
-As she absorbed the information, she translated, but it was a struggle as every second new information was coming out and she wanted to listen.
+The Hebrew coming out of the televisions was fast and filled with English words like New York, twin towers, Manhattan, airplanes, and terrorist.
+As she absorbed the information, she translated, her mouth close to my ear, but it was a struggle as every second new information was coming out and she wanted to listen.

-My eyes glued to my own private television, peripherally, I could see people turning to each other in the store, some hugging, others just putting their hands on a shoulder near to them, embracing each other with the shock they were feeling.
-I wrapped my arms around myself, feeling alone among so many strangers.
+My eyes glued to my own private television, peripherally I could see people turning to each other in the store, some hugging, others just putting their hands on a shoulder near to them, embracing each other with the shock they were feeling.
+I wrapped my arms around myself, feeling alone among so many strangers, yet united.

-The news program kept re-showing the plane slamming into the building over and over again, closeup and highlighted with a spotlight, the burst of flame coming out in slow motion from the front of the building as the plane slammed into it from the back.
+The news program kept re-playing the plane slamming into the building over and over again, closeup and highlighted with a spotlight, the burst of flame coming out in slow motion from the front of the building as the plane slammed into it from the back.
 Horrible.
-I finally couldn’t absorb any more and struggled through the crowds around the televisions to pull Naomi out.
-“Let’s get our stuff and get home now.”
-She nodded, barely able to speak.
-I knew I would be bombarded with the news when I got home and now was the time to just get on with it and get home safely.
+I wanted to scream but I didn’t know how to respond to this.
+It was real and yet not real.
+Too far away yet right in my face.

-Naomi called her boyfriend, Leslie, and family members, and trying desperately to call on her cell phone to the United States where her sister is in New York.
+Naomi called her boyfriend, Leslie, and family members, and tried desperately to call to the United States where her sister in New York.
 Leslie’s daughter was on vacation in Greenwich Village and had called yesterday to tell her father that she was planning to visit the World Trade Center the next morning.
-It is amazing how something like this can make the world seem so small.
+The lines were tied up and all she got were busy signals and mechanical auto responds.

-I stood at the counter as Naomi paid first, my arms filled with drinking glasses to restock the many I seem to break all the time.
+I stood at the counter as Naomi paid first, my arms filled with drinking glasses to restock the ones I seem to break all the time.
 The clerk leaned in towards Naomi and said something softly.
-I thought it had something to do with the appliance she had just purchased, but when Naomi turned to me I knew that my world was about to tilt again.
+I thought it had something to do with the appliance she had just purchased, but when Naomi turned to me I knew the world was about to tilt again.

 This is the moment my world finally stopped moving.
 Everything sank into jello mode.
-When I started to push through the jello, a greenish colored cloud of artificial gelatin, I whispered to Naomi to take the glasses out of my hands, emphasizing the “right now”.
-I was shaking.
-I turned and ran to the walls of televisions and begged someone to speak to me in English.
+When I started to push through the greenish colored cloud of artificial gelatin filling my mind, I whispered to Naomi to take the glasses out of my hands, emphasizing the “right now.”
+I looked down at my hands through the haze in my brain.
+They were shaking, and so was I. I turned and ran to the walls of televisions and begged someone to speak to me in English.

 A young man stood near me and I directed my words at him.
 “I’m sorry,” he told me, “I don’t work here.”